kodeGenius/Two-Players-Game/README.md

 # Two-Players-Game

-Need to modify the logic to prompt
+Need to modify the logic to prompt a message